Pneumococcal Conjugate Vaccine (10-Valent)

 Note: Not approved in the US

-Immunization of infants and children against Streptococcus pneumoniae infection and invasive diseases caused by serotypes included in the vaccine
+Pneumococcal disease prevention: Immunization of infants ≥ 6 weeks and children through 5 years against Streptococcus pneumoniae invasive diseases, pneumonia, and acute otitis media caused by serotypes included in the vaccine

 Hypersensitivity to any component of the vaccine